frankstepanski/node-express-course/week3/readme.md

 interaction on the web and the Node.js platform.
 Middleware is a general term applied to code that assists in listening for, analyzing, filtering, and handling HTTP communication before data interacts with application logic.

->So an Express application is basically a series of middleware function calls.
+>So an Express application is basically a series of middleware function calls. :white_check_mark:

 As we know, the server's job is to receive requests and respond to them.
 Middleware gets between the request-response cycle and helps manage the request and can help determine how the server should respond.
 This can be thought of a